tnflnt/notes.tnflnt.co/content/about.md

 I got my start in design at [Odopod](http://odopod.com/), a product and service design agency in San Francisco.
 As a visual designer, I helped build products for dozens of clients, including Eventbrite, Sony, Google, Samsung, and others.

-You can view my work at [tnflnt.co/projects](https://tnflnt.co/projects).
+You can view my work at [tonyfolenta.com](https://tonyfolenta.com).

-## This Site

-[notes.tnflnt.co](/) is my personal notebook.
-I'll share links, weekly recaps, articles, photos, whatever seems right.

-This site is built on Hugo and hosted by Netlify.
-It will change often; a website as a worry stone, [to paraphrase Ethan Marcotte](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/).
-The Hugo theme is fork of [Archie](https://github.com/athul/archie); you can check out the site repository [here](https://github.com/tnflnt/notes.tnflnt.co).

 Want to chat?
 Please feel free to [get in touch](mailto:hi@tnflnt.co).
 Alternatively, you can find me around the internet at *@tnflnt*.